Prj-geek/testrepository/README.md

 # testrepository
-Thia is my first repository
+This is my first repository
 <br>
 Author - Priyanshu